Thursday September 28, 2023

 Bill Helps Son Joe Start a Business

 Bill would like to assist his son Joe who is starting a business.
 Bill lends Joe $50,000 on a demand note.
 The note requires an annual payment of 3.2%, which is the applicable federal rate on the date the note is created.
-Under the note terms, at the end of each year, Joe must pay $1,600 of interest to Bill.
+Under the note terms, Joe must pay $1,600 of interest to Bill at the end of each year.

 Joe starts the business and makes the payment of $1,600 each year to Bill.
 Joe's CPA deducts the payment on Joe's tax return as an ordinary and necessary expense of the business.